 In 1878, archaeologists discovered an intriguing tomb on the Swedish island of Björkö wherein they found a skeleton of what appeared to be a Viking warrior.
 The warrior was buried with a cache of weapons, exquisite clothing, and two horses and was subsequently assessed to be a high-ranking and esteemed gentleman Viking — until a 2017 DNA test revealed this elite fighter was actually — in fact, “unassailably,” — female.

 Unwavering in the face science, critics of the recent analysis have posited that the weapons discovered with the female skeleton might’ve belonged to the woman’s husband, or that there were probably two skeletons in the tomb before one was removed.
 Some have even argued that researchers had analyzed the wrong bones.

-After two years of disputes and criticism, the team confidently asserts in Cambridge Antiquity that women Vikings like this 10th-century skeleton were, indeed, warriors alongside their male counterparts.
+After two years of disputes and criticism, the team confidently asserts in Cambridge Antiquity that women Vikings like this 10th-century skeleton were, indeed, female warriors alongside their male counterparts.

 Returning to the initial DNA test in order to convince naysayers of the subject’s sex was less of a priority for the team than addressing the claims that they failed to analyze the correct skeleton.
 Their response is fairly simple — there was only one skeleton discovered, and hence, no possibility of it being mixed up with another’s bones.

 “Grave Bj.581 had only one human occupant,” said Professor Neil Price, author of the study from the University of Uppsala.